Alumni in focus

 Find out a little more about some of our outstanding alumni, as they share the reasons why they chose the School of Education to continue their studies, and the impact achieved on their future growth and career path.

-André Hedlund MSc in Psychology in Education
+André Hedlund MSc in Psychology of Education (BPS)

 I’ve worked both as a teacher and a coordinator but it was in 2015 that I realized that I love training teachers.
 I write for a blog about neuroscience, psychology, and education.
 I am the current president of an NGO called Partners of the Americas Goiás, whose purpose is to connect, serve, and change lives through local and global actions, and I want to change education in my country.